Wisbech Greyhound Stadium: Stock Car Racing

 The stadium opened for Stock Car racing on 23 May 1970.
 The sport continued there until its closure, often hosting major championship meetings.
 The track had its own successful team, the Wisbech Fen Tigers, who won the "Auto Spedeway" League in 1971.

 Closure

 Racing under rules only lasted until 20 Sep 2001, although the track continued to run independent racing until 2007.
 After it closed for good it was bulldozed, but nothing happened to the site until 2011, when Tesco announced plans to build a superstore and cinema complex there.
-There is still a house called Birchwood Grange which is a reminder of the stadium.